bitst0rm-pub/Formatter/README.md

 ```

 To ignore a specific syntax assigned to your User's `"config_path":` settings, you can use `sublimeformatter.cfgignore.json` OR `.sublimeformatter.cfgignore`<br/>
-For example, if you prefer to use the standard .prettierrc in your project instead of the custom Formatter `"config_path":`
+For example, if you prefer to use the standard .prettierrc in your working folder instead of the custom Formatter `"config_path":`

 ```js
 {